 Foremost, I will they keep their records secure through the use of password-protected files, encryption when sending information over the internet, and even old-fashioned locked doors and drawers.

-The consent forms, which will be applicable in the research project, include the Written Informed Consent Document and the oral informed consent script.
+The consent forms, which will be applicable in the research project, include the written Consent to Participate Voluntarily Form and the oral informed consent script.

 3. What data collection instruments/approaches will you use?
 Interviews, focus groups, surveys?
 Approximately how long will each survey/interview take?
 Where what location and/organization will you conduct this research study?
 How did you choose this location?
 What recording methods will you use to record the data that study participants are giving you?
 (Field notes, audio recording procedures, note-taking during interview)?

-I will collect my data through a combined method of both questionnaire or survey and interview my participants, which will last for about one hour per participant.
-This research will be conducted in the Boston Ma community, and I will be using both note-taking and audio-recording procedure methods to record data from my participants.
+I will collect my data through combined methodologies of both a 15 minute questionnaire or survey [quantitative] and interviews [qualitative] with participants, which will last for about one hour per participant.
+This research will be conducted in the Boston, MA. community, either on the phone or virtually, and I will be using both note-taking and audio-recording procedure methods to record data from my participants.

 III.
 Agreement Forms (Technical Advisor and Community Partner)